Syrian American Medical Society (SAMS)

 - Determining the rank of SAMS according to the amount of its influence on life in Syria.
 As shown in the chart below, SAMS ranked 61st most influential prime actor.

 - Assessing and classifying SAMS according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that SAMS falls under the category of 'Champion'.
-A prime actor assessed as Champion is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.
+Of the 25 prime actors who participated in the assessments, more agreed that SAMS falls under the category of 'Helper'.
+A prime actor assessed as Helper is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.

 In response to the question, “How is the Syrian American Medical Society (SAMS) important in the life of Syria?”